Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 ### `hasMigratedBookmarks`

-A boolean. `true` if the user ever used the Migration Wizard to migrate bookmarks.
+A boolean. `true` if the user ever used the Migration Wizard to migrate bookmarks since Firefox 113 released.
+Available in Firefox 113+; will not be true if the user had only ever migrated bookmarks prior to Firefox 113 being released.

+### `hasMigratedCSVPasswords`

+A boolean. `true` if CSV passwords have been imported via the migration wizard since Firefox 116 released.
+Available in Firefox 116+; ; will not be true if the user had only ever migrated CSV passwords prior to Firefox 116 being released.

 ### `hasMigratedHistory`

-A boolean. `true` if the user ever used the Migration Wizard to migrate history.
+A boolean. `true` if the user ever used the Migration Wizard to migrate history since Firefox 113 released.
+Available in Firefox 113+; will not be true if the user had only ever migrated history prior to Firefox 113 being released.

 ### `hasMigratedPasswords`

-A boolean. `true` if the user ever used the Migration Wizard to migrate passwords.
+A boolean. `true` if the user ever used the Migration Wizard to migrate passwords since Firefox 113 released.
+Available in Firefox 113+; will not be true if the user had only ever migrated passwords prior to Firefox 113 being released.

 ### `useEmbeddedMigrationWizard`